Prosecutors paint Ross Harris as an unfaithful husband who wanted a child-free life

 Surprising claims came to light during a hearing Thursday for a Georgia man whose toddler son died after being left in a hot car, a man prosecutors sought to portray as an unfaithful husband who wanted a child-free life.

-Among the most shocking allegations: Harris messaged six women and exchanged explicit texts from work while his 22-month-old was dying, a Cobb County detective testified at a hearing Thursday.
+Among the most shocking allegations: Justin Ross Harris messaged six women, sending and receiving explicit texts – some including nude images – from work while his 22-month-old was dying, a detective testified at the hearing.

-Harris’ attorney repeatedly objected to Detective Phil Stoddard’s testimony claiming that Harris sexted the women, one of whom was underage at the time.
-But the judge allowed the testimony.
+Harris’ attorney repeatedly objected to Cobb County, Georgia, police Detective Phil Stoddard’s testimony claiming that Harris sexted the women – one of whom was underage at the time – but the judge allowed it.

-Cobb County Chief Magistrate Frank Cox found probable cause to move forward on murder and child cruelty charges.
+At the hearing, Cobb County Chief Magistrate Frank Cox found probable cause for the case against Harris to move forward with respect to murder and child cruelty charges.

 “For him to enter the car … when the child had been dead and rigor mortis had set in, and the testimony is the stench in the car was overwhelming at that point in time, that he – in spite of that – got in the car and drove it for some distance before he took any action to check on the welfare of his child, I find there is probable cause for the two charges contained in the warrant,” Cox told a packed courtroom.